joshbegley/nyt-latest/README.md

 `The fourth indictment against Trump presents unique challenges for him.`\
 https://nytimes.com/2023/08/15/briefing/georgia-trump-indictment.html?searchResultPosition=6

-**Spain, Getting Last Word, Reaches First World Cup Final**\
+**Spain Gets Last Word, and Reaches First World Cup Final**\
-`A late goal by Spain, an answer from Sweden, and then a dramatic winner by Olga Carmona that moved the Spanish one win from the trophy.`\
+`A late swing of goals and emotions ends with a dramatic winner by Olga Carmona, and Spain one win from its first world championship.`\
 https://nytimes.com/2023/08/15/sports/soccer/womens-world-cup-spain-sweden.html?searchResultPosition=7

 **Iced Coffee and Flip-Flops as Europe Broils?
 Not So Fast, Americans.**\